miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 - `C_DataPreprocessing_News.py`: Reading the csv file of AllTheNews2.0, preprocessing them and saving them in parquets files.

 ### Correlation Analysis: Financial data and Sentiment Analysis by Publisher Category
 - `D_FinBERT_Publishers_Categories.py`: Categorizing publishers type and storing a summary of the sentiment score per day per publisher type.
-1 File per yearmonth stored in \Data\sa_publishers_category.
-Example: sa_publishers_category_201601.csv
+1 File per yearmonth stored in `\Data\sa_publishers_category`.
+Example: `sa_publishers_category_201601.csv`
 - `E_FinBERT_Publishers_SP500_Corr.py`: Correlation analysis between the sentiment score of the publisher type and the returns of the S&P500

 ### Sentiment Analysis
 - `F_FinBERT_EBF_Headlines.py`: Executing and storing the sentiment analysis for all the EBF news.
 Parquet Files.
 (This intermediary dataset is not included in this repository due to its large size)

 ### Topic Modeling
 - `G_BERTopic_News.py`: Training and storing the topic models.
 LDA topics are stored in pickle files.
-Examples: BERTopicModel2016Sample250k and LDAmodel2016Headlines250k30Topics.pkl
+Examples: `BERTopicModel2016Sample250k` and `LDAmodel2016Headlines250k30Topics.pkl`

 ### Correrlation Analysis for Topics Selection: Financial data, Sentiment Analysis and Topics
 - `H_FinBERT_BERTopic_EBF_SP500_Corr.py`: Correlation analysis between the sentiment score of the topics and the returns of the S&P500
 - `I_FinBERT_BERTopic_EBF_Top_Topics_Summary.py`: Consolidating the sentiment score for each day for each topic (top 30 topics).
 Saves a file per year.
-Obtained results are stored in Data\sa_top_topics.
-Example: sa_top_topics_BERTopicModel2016Bodytext250k_news2019.csv.
+Obtained results are stored in `Data\sa_top_topics`.
+Example: `sa_top_topics_BERTopicModel2016Bodytext250k_news2019.csv`

 ### Data Consolidation: BERT based models and Financial Data
 - `J_Consolidated_Data_FinBERT_BERTopic_EBF.py`: Consolidates FinBERT_BERTopic and Financial Data.
 Save a file considering the 4 years.
 Obtained results are stored in
- Data\consolidated_data.
-Example: consolidated_data_FinBERT_BERTopicModel2016Sample250k.csv
+ `Data\consolidated_data`.
+Example: `consolidated_data_FinBERT_BERTopicModel2016Sample250k.csv`

 ### Data Consolidation: LDA-LM based models and Financial Data
 - `K_LDA_LM_EBF.py`: Consolidates LDA TopicModel and Loughran MacDonald dictionary sentiment analysis and Financial Data.
 Save a file considering the 4 years.
-Obtained results are stored in Data\consolidated_data.
-Example: consolidated_data_LM_LDATopicModel2016Sample250k.csv
+Obtained results are stored in `Data\consolidated_data`.
+Example: `consolidated_data_LM_LDATopicModel2016Sample250k.csv`

 ### Classification Models
 - `L_Pred_Models_Exploration.py`: Sandbox for exploring the prediction models, parameters and use application to the data
 - `M_Pred_Models_Evaluation.py`: Consolidating the results of the grid search procedure and the evaluation of the different prediction models.
-Data/Results.
-Example: consolidated_results4.xlsx
+Obtained results are stored in `Data/Results`.
+Example: `consolidated_results4.xlsx`